lplclaremont/CV/README.md

 ## Experience

 **Makers Academy** (March 2023 to July 2023)
-Software developer student
+Student software developer

 - Responsible for our own working hours, for example I would begin at around 8:00am, take part in stand-up meetings at 9:30, pair program in the afternoon and finish coding at around 5pm.
 - We focussed greatly on collaborative work, which has embedded excellent communication skills and a team mentality into my process.
-As in the above 'Acebook' project, we were having to negotiate different team member's levels of understandings of the codebase and therefore rotated pairs often and completed pull requests all together to ensure every team member had a chance to clarify anything about the code they may not have understood.
+As in the above 'Acebook' project, we were having to negotiate different team members' levels of understandings of the codebase and therefore rotated pairs often and completed pull requests all together to ensure every team member had a chance to clarify anything about the code they may not have understood.
 - Learning to test drive my code is a habit I have very much enjoyed as it allows me to confidently take on seemingly complex problems by breaking them down into easier managable steps.
-For example, the 'Bowling Scorecard' project, above demonstrates some complex logic in the scorecard.js and frame.js files to allow for strike / spare bonuses to be added, but my tests followed a very clear and logical progression in complexity.
+For example, the 'Bowling Scorecard' project above demonstrates some complex logic in the scorecard.js and frame.js files (to allow for strike / spare bonuses to be added) but my tests follow a very clear and logical progression in complexity.
 - I've gained invaluable experience in agile methodologies during engineering projects (stand up meetings, spring planning, retros), allowing us to delegate tasks between the group and have used git branching and pull requests to combine our work.

-**Company Name** (start-date to end-date)
-_Your job title_

-- Any experience relevent to software development
+**Oxwash** (November 2021 to October 2022)
+Cycle courier

+- Collecting and delivering laundry from customers and businesses on an electric cargo bike, cycling around 30-40 miles a day.
+- Having to work dynamically with the laundry team in order to get items ready and delivered on time.
+This team mentality and achieving group goals is something I have been able to take forward into software projects.

 ## Skills